Best Australian Prize Home Lottery Operators Compared 2026: Deaf Lottery vs Dream Home vs Endeavour

 Australian Lottery Regulations: What You Need to Know

-Prize home lotteries operate under state-based gaming legislation, not federal law.
-Each state has its own gambling regulator, licensing criteria, and player protection standards.
-NSW operators (Deaf Lottery, some Dream Home draws) answer to Liquor & Gaming NSW.
-Queensland operators answer to the Office of Liquor & Gaming Regulation.
+Each Australian state runs its own gambling rules.
+NSW uses Liquor & Gaming NSW.
+Queensland uses the Office of Liquor & Gaming Regulation.
 Victoria uses the Victorian Gambling and Casino Control Commission.
-This fragmentation means a single operator may be fully licensed in one state but unlicensed in another.

 Comparing Odds, Ticket Prices & Prize Pools

-Odds vary dramatically across prize home operators because each caps its ticket pool differently.
-Deaf Lottery typically sells 15,000–25,000 tickets per draw, meaning headline odds of approximately 1 in 20,000 for the primary prize.
-Dream Home sells 40,000–60,000 tickets across multi-state draws, pushing odds to 1 in 50,000 or worse for the headline property.
-Endeavour operates rolling ticket pools where odds shift as tickets sell, sometimes improving to 1 in 12,000 as a draw approaches if ticket sales lag.
+Odds vary widely across prize home operators.
+Each one caps its ticket pool differently.
+Deaf Lottery sells 15,000–25,000 tickets per draw.
+Your odds for the main prize are about 1 in 20,000.
+Dream Home sells 40,000–60,000 tickets across multi-state draws.
+Your odds drop to 1 in 50,000 or worse for the main prize.

 Operator Current Draw Prize Value Ticket Price Range Estimated Odds (Main Prize)